APLMOOC/APLMOOC/docs/course/ch2/part1.md

 ```

 Note that variables keep their value even if you perform operations with them.
-The only way to change a variable's value is to use the assignment operator again:
+The only way to change a variable's value is to use assignment again:

 ```apl
       BANANA ← 3